The Spectator

-The Spectator is a weekly British newsmagazine on politics, culture, and current affairs.
-It was first published in July 1828, making it the oldest surviving weekly magazine in the world.

-It is owned by Frederick Barclay, who also owns The Daily Telegraph newspaper, via Press Holdings.
-Its principal subject areas are politics and culture.
-It is politically conservative.
-Alongside columns and features on current affairs, the magazine also contains arts pages on books, music, opera, film and TV reviews.
-In 2021, it had an average circulation of 102,212.
+The Spectator is a weekly British political and cultural news magazine.
+It was first published in July 1828, making it the oldest surviving magazine in the world.
+The Spectator is politically conservative, and its principal subject areas are politics and culture.
+Alongside columns and features on current affairs, the magazine also contains arts pages on books, music, opera, film, and TV reviews.
+It had an average circulation of 107,812 as of December 2023, excluding Australia.

-Editorship of The Spectator has often been a step on the ladder to high office in the Conservative Party in the United Kingdom.
-Past editors include Boris Johnson (1999–2005) and other former cabinet members Ian Gilmour (1954–1959), Iain Macleod (1963–1965), and Nigel Lawson (1966–1970).
-Since 2009, the magazine's editor has been journalist Fraser Nelson.
+Editorship of the magazine has often been a step on the ladder to high office in the Conservative Party in the United Kingdom; its past editors include Boris Johnson (1999–2005) and other former cabinet members Ian Gilmour (1954–1959), Iain Macleod (1963–1965), and Nigel Lawson (1966–1970).
+The former Conservative MP Michael Gove took over from Fraser Nelson as editor on 4 October 2024.

-The Spectator Australia offers 12 pages on Australian politics and affairs as well as the full UK magazine and has a website that reprints most articles and has an opinion column.
-This Australian edition has been printed and published simultaneously since 2008; in 2021, it had an average circulation of 9,828.
-Spectator US was launched as a website in early 2018.
-A monthly US print version debuted in October 2019.

-In 2020, The Spectator became both the longest-lived current affairs magazine in history and the first magazine ever to publish 10,000 issues.
+Today, the magazine is a print-digital hybrid.
+In 2020, The Spectator became the longest-lived current affairs magazine in history (overtaking The Gentleman's Magazine, which published from 1731 to 1922), and was also the first magazine ever to publish 10,000 issues.
+In September 2024, The Spectator was acquired by British hedge fund manager Paul Marshall, owner of UnHerd and co-owner of GB News.